 Holmes dominated breaking news events at CNN, reporting on the scene from some of the most riveting news stories including the devastating Joplin, Missouri tornadoes, the Deepwater Horizon oil spill in New Orleans, and the tragic shootings on the Virginia Tech campus in Blackburg, Virginia.
 He secured some of the first accounts from the survivors of the US Airways Flight 1549 that crash-landed in New York’s Hudson River in January 2009 and reported from the campus of the University of Mississippi during the first presidential debate between Senators John McCain and Barack Obama.
 Holmes even anchored from Ground Zero to commemorate the emotional 10th Anniversary of the September 11th attacks.
 His contributions to the coverage of the oil spill and the Presidential campaigns both garnered the network prestigious Peabody Awards, which recognize distinguished and meritorious public service by radio and television stations, networks, producing organizations and individuals.

 Holmes has anchored significant news stories and led public discourse on issues including Saddam Hussein’s execution in 2006, the terrorist attacks in Mumbai, India in 2008 and at Glasgow Airport in 2007.
-Holmes’ last day reporting for CNN was on Christmas Day of 2011 as he begun to prepare for the next chapter in his career
+Holmes’ last day reporting for CNN was on Christmas Day of 2011 as he began to prepare for the next chapter in his career.

 Holmes continued to soar to new and exciting heights as he made history with his long- awaited foray into nighttime television on Viacom’s BET Network.
 In October 2012, he signed a multi-platform deal to host a new late-night hybrid talk show, “DON’T SLEEP!,” which laid an inspiring foundation for thought-provoking programs for African-American interests and righteously earned him an NAACP Image Award Nomination shortly after its premiere.
 Holmes delivered smart, biting social commentary on significant issues and hosted a distinguished panel of thought leaders and correspondents from various disciplines in an exchange regarding headlines that affect the community.

 After a successfully building awareness surrounding vital stories mainstream media tends to disregard, Holmes forges confidently forward to continue his journalistic aspirations covering the George Zimmerman trial on CNN’s Headline News (HLN) and has been a contributing anchor to MSNBC since 2013.